nithinnaikar/Resources/README.md

 Java:
 - AP Computer Science A

-Data Structures and Algorithms:
+Basic Algorithm Design and Problem Solving:
-- Program in Algorithmic and Combinatorial Thinking Summer Program (covering discrete mathematics) + Year Round Program (covering algorithms).
+- Program in Algorithmic and Combinatorial Thinking Summer Program.
+- HS Discrete Math Class
 - Introduction to Computer Science in Python by MIT OCW

 Machine Learning: